NetEase-FuXi/EET/README.md

 ligongzheng@corp.netease.com, dingjingzhen@corp.netease.com ,zhaosida@corp.netease.com

-And if you are interested in high performance computing, deep learning, you can join us, we welcome you.
-Just send your resume directly to the above email address.
+And if you are interested in high performance computing, deep learning, welcome to join us.
+Just send your resume to the above email address.